OpenClaw: The Final Name for Your AI Assistant

 Critical Security Update

-auth: "none"mode has been permanently removed.
+Breaking Change: The auth: "none" mode has been permanently removed.
 If you were running without authentication, you must update your configuration before upgrading.

 This change was a direct response to security incidents where users deployed OpenClaw on public VPS providers with no authentication, exposing: